SkewedAspect/rfi-webgl-client/Readme.md

 grunt devel
 ```

-This will start a server on [localhost:2695](http://localhost:2695), and setup a watch to rebuild the app.
-(All files
+This will start a server on [localhost:2695](http://localhost:2695), and setup a watch to rebuild the app. (built files
-are located in the `dist` folder.)
+are located in the `dist` folder)

 ### Contributing